George Kittle Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 - So far this season, 18.1% of the 481 passes thrown by his team have gone Kittle's way.

-- With eight targets in the red zone this season, Kittle has been on the receiving end of 13.6% of his team's 59 red zone pass attempts.
+- Kittle (eight red zone targets) has been the recipient of 13.6% of his team's 59 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Kittle's matchup with the Rams.